-So you want to go to Havana, but you don’t even know where to start.
-Here’s some basic info to hopefully dispel a few fears and provide a few answers to your questions.
+I’ve received a ton of questions about Americans traveling to Cuba!
+If you want to go to Havana, but you don’t even know where to start this is the post for you.
+Here’s some basic info to hopefully dispel a few fears and provide a few answers for Americans traveling to Cuba.

 Did you fly direct from the US or through a third country?
 I flew direct from Orlando, Florida, USA on Jetblue.

-Do I need a visa?
-How do I get it?
-(I’m an American citizen so I can only speak to that) Yes, you will need a visa.
+Do Americans traveling to Cuba need a visa?
+How do Americans traveling to Cuba get a visa?
+Yes, Americans traveling to Cuba will need a visa.
 I chose to get mine at the airport prior to my flight as this was an option through my carrier, Jetblue.
 I arrived three hours before the flight and applied for the visa at check-in.
 It was a very straightforward process and I received the visa.

 Where do I stay?
 For first timers I would suggest Havana Vieja.
 It is an area of Havana which has many tourists and as such is a safe place where you can find hotels, restaurants, taxis and also is completely walkable.
 I opted to rent a serviced loft apartment which had it’s own entrance, etc but was serviced like a hotel.
 The loft included breakfast upstairs on a terrace in the morning, and daily room cleaning.